Valdezin/JOHNThings/README.md

 - Dedicated button that redirects you to Archives | ICT webpage.

-Function/s implemented as of v1.02
+Function/s implemented as of v1.03

-- ★Debug Mode added
+- ★Device Info and logos for well known phone brands

 Planned functions:
 - i still dunno lul